AdrianMiozga/Franko/README.md

 Dialog in case user disabled location during activity recording
 Dialog in case of disabled network
 Time isn't saved correctly all the time?
-Bottom navigation doesn't hide when viewing other people profiles
 GPS can loose shit and show your position like 1 km away - smooth that out, remove those points or something

 # Nice to Have